Interval Estimation and Point Estimation: A Quick Guide 2012

 • A major advantage of using interval estimation is that you provide a range of values with a known probability of capturing the population parameter (e.g. if you obtain from SPSS a 95% confidence interval you can claim to have 95% confidence that it will include the true population parameter.

-• Perhaps the best thing of all to do is to provide both the point estimate and the interval estimate.
+• Perhaps the best thing to do is to provide both the point estimate and the interval estimate.
 For example, our best estimate of the population mean is the value of $32,640 (the point estimate) and our 95% confidence interval is $30,913.71 to $34,366.29.

 • By the way, note that the bigger your sample size, the more narrow the confidence interval will be.